hyperledger-labs/splice-wallet-kernel/docs/wallet-integration-guide/src/exchange-integration/workflows.rst

 Ingesting deposit offers with unknown deposit accounts is still valuable to allow the exchange's support team to handle customer inquiries about these transfers.
+..
+REVIEW: Considering the section above, shouldn't there be a step in the multi-step deposit workflow process above for the 'Multi-Step Deposit Automation' to check for the deposit account?

 .. _multi-step-withdrawal-workflow: